The 8 Factors of Mental Toughness

 As a result, they tend to approach new tasks or actions with a pragmatism and self-belief that improves the likelihood of successfully completing the task.

-A mentally tough person may exhibit interpersonal confidence or assertiveness – that is, the ability to influence others or to stand their ground in the face of objections or an alternative point of view from others.
+A mentally tough person shows assertiveness – that is, they positively influence others or stand their ground in the face of objections, aggression, or an alternative point of view.

 8 Factors Article Image

-This factor relates to an individual’s preference for goals and measures.
+This describes an individual’s preference for goals and targets.
 Mentally tough individuals set high standards for themselves and others.

 Not only are mentally tough individuals more likely to consider challenging situations or adverse events to be an opportunity for growth but they are less likely to reveal their emotional state to others — and be less distracted by the emotions of others.

-This improves their ability to rationalise what are otherwise considered unfair situations, and to work pragmatically to either avoid the likelihood of it happening again or to recover from adversity.
+This improves these individual’s ability to rationalise what are otherwise considered unfair situations, and to work pragmatically to either avoid the likelihood of it happening again or to recover from adversity.

-The MTQ-Plus questionnaire is the only valid and reliable means of measuring an individual’s mental toughness.
-This questionnaire takes approximately 15-20 minutes to complete and it measures the 4 components (Control, Commitment, Challenge and Confidence), consisting of the 8 Factors, of Mental Toughness.
+The MTQ-Plus questionnaire is the only valid and reliable means of measuring an individual’s Mental Toughness.
+This questionnaire takes approximately 15-20 minutes to complete and it measures the 4 C’s and 8 Factors of Mental Toughness.

 What’s the ideal mental toughness score?

-Regardless of what results you receive from the MTQ-Plus measure, an informed strategy can be designed to enhance those factors that are low, while better managing those factors that are found to be high.
+Regardless of what results you receive from the MTQ-Plus measure, an informed strategy can be designed so any individual can strategically develop those factors that are found to be high, average, or low.

 Potential downsides of scoring high in the 8 Factors

-For those people who believe they would hit the mental toughness measures out of the park, it is important to realise that there are downsides to possessing high levels of these 8 Factors.
-The below list highlights only one downside for each factor.
+For those people who believe they would hit the mental toughness measures out of the park, it is important to realise that there are downsides to possessing very high levels of the 8 Factors.
+Here are some of those:

-1 Learning orientation: May fail to see the significance of an unsuccessful outcome
+1 Learning orientation: May fail to see the significance to others, of an unsuccessful outcome

 2 Risk orientation: Can take on too much; bores easily – will often create too much change